rodolfo-terriquez/workflowy-local-mcp/README.md

 # Workflowy Local MCP

-A desktop app that runs a local MCP server, letting LLMs read and write to your Workflowy account.
-Your API key stays on your machine.
+A desktop app that gives AI assistants full read/write access to your Workflowy account with fast local search.
+Unlike simple API wrappers, it caches your entire outline in a local SQLite database with full-text search - so your AI can instantly search across hundreds of thousands of nodes without hitting API rate limits.
+Your API key never leaves your machine.

+### Why This Exists

+Workflowy's API has no search endpoint and a strict 1 request/minute rate limit on full exports.
+That makes direct API access painfully slow for AI assistants that need to explore your outline.
+This server solves that with local caching, instant full-text search, bookmarks with context, and AI-configurable instructions - all through a simple desktop app.

 ## Features